yu55/notes/1Z0-808/Sandard Tests/SAMPLE TEST/Rules.md

   * The method in the child class must have the same signature as the method in the parent class.
   * The method in the child class must be at least as acessible or more accessible than the method in the parent class.
   * The method in the child class may not throw a checked exception that is new or broader than the class of any exception thrown in the parent class method (child method may NOT throw any exception at all).
   * If the method returns a value, it must be the same or a subclass of the method in the parent class, known as covariant return types.
+Covariant return types is not applicable to primitives.
+E.g. if the overridden method returns `int`, the overriding method's return type must also be `int`.
+It cannot be `short` or `long`.
+It cannot even be `Integer`.
   * Term overriding works only for nonprivate instance methods (private instance methods and static methods are referred as hidden in this situation)
 * Hiding Methods
   * The method in the child class must have the same signature as the method in the parent class.